-Regardless of your fly fishing prowess, these flies should be in your fly box while you’re on the river for trout.
+Regardless of your fly fishing prowess, these flies should be in your fly box while you’re on the river.

 For many beginners, dry flies offer a good alternative to nymphing as you will likely be able to watch your fly as it drifts downstream.

 More advanced fly fishermen will often turn to a dry fly setup depending on time of day, fish surfacing, or simply to mix things up.

 One strategy I really like for small streams is a hatch based fly dry fly above a tiny, tiny nymph.
 This will allow you to work the far bank and essentially kill two birds with one stone.
 It’s tricky, but can be done quite effectively even at the beginner level.

 Here are some of the top trout dry fly patterns of all time

 - Blue Winged Olive

 Enough about strategy and technique.
 One of the keys behind this list is this: which flies, if we take 5 random fly fishermen and inspect their boxes, are almost guaranteed to be in there?

 Ranking the best trout dry fly patterns of all time